jonhilgart22/UNH-projects/advanced_stats_bayesian_optimization/readme.md

 - Next, within the notebook folder the notebook **Compare_IBO_to_Implementation** shows how my implementation performs compared to the Bayesian_Optimization package
--Finally under python_scripts, you can view the *Intelligent Bayesian Optimization* class which contains a .fit(), .predict(), and .maximize() methods.
+- Finally under python_scripts, you can view the *Intelligent Bayesian Optimization* class which contains a .fit(), .predict(), and .maximize() methods.

 <h3 style="text-align: center;" markdown="1"> Below, you can view some of the results </h3>